-Middle East countries that avoided the worst of the global coronavirus pandemic in its early weeks are now reeling from its spread.
-Watch a video conversation with three physicians with unique expertise on Middle East health issues.
+Three regional health experts explain why countries that avoided the worst of the pandemic early on are now reeling from its spread.

 On July 29, The Washington Institute held a virtual Policy Forum with Ali Mokdad, Mohammed Hassan Khalil, and Muhamed Almaliky.
 Mokdad, an epidemiologist, is the director of Middle Eastern initiatives and a professor of global health at the University of Washington’s Institute for Health Metrics and Evaluation.
 Khalil is a retired cardiologist and founder/chairman of the Cairo-based Committee for the Defense of the People’s Right to Health.
 Almaliky, a cardiologist, is a research fellow at Harvard University’s Weatherhead Center for International Affairs and director of the Iraqi American Institute.
 The following is a rapporteur’s summary of their remarks.